joshuagenders/Lupi/Lupi.Examples/README.md

     holdFor: 5m
 ```

-## I want to run tests at a specific rate, with a closed workload.
+## I want to run tests at a specific rate, with a closed workload

 > E.g. A system that is normally invoked by a set of single-threaded workers.